Summary:

 The owner of this financial asset has multiple options.

-Keep the financial asset and enjoy the cash flow from the payment stream.
 Owning multiple notes is an excellent long-term economic strategy, and note ownership provides a fantastic passive income stream.

-Sell the note and deed of trust asset to a third party to regain the capital.
-Selling the note and deed of trust may be at par, meaning the total value, or at a discount on the principal balance.
-Suppose the interest rate on the promissory note is below the market rate.
+Selling the Note and deed of trust may be at par (meaning the total value) or at a discount on the principal balance.
+Suppose the interest rate on the promissory Note is below the market rate.
 In that case, the seller can expect to discount the price to compensate, ensuring that the effective yield (the actual rate of return considering the discounted price) reflects current market yields or higher.

-A note owner may borrow against a collateral interest in the note.
 The note owner and the prospective new investor/lender of the note investment will open an escrow account to convey the title and documents in exchange for the net proceeds at closing.
-Another article on my website covers the procedure of note hypothecation (a process where the note owner uses the note as collateral to secure a loan).
+Another article on my website covers the procedure for note hypothecation (a process in which the note owner uses the Note as collateral to secure a loan).

 Note Purchase and Sale Industry vs. Loan Origination Industry: Understanding the Difference